-Patrick J. Greene, Jr., a Partner at Peckar & Abramson and serves as Co-Chair of the firm’s Government Practice Group.
-In over 30 years of practice, Mr. Greene has advised some of the nation’s largest construction contractors regarding performance and compliance issues in contracting in the public and private sectors, including, especially, federal government contracting.
+Patrick J. Greene, Jr. is a partner and co-chair of Peckar & Abramson's Government Contracting & Infrastructure Practice, leading the firm's state and local government contracting efforts.
+In over 30 years of practice, Pat has advised some of the nation’s largest construction contractors regarding performance and compliance issues in contracting in the public and private sectors, including, especially, federal government contracting.

 “It is gratifying that we strive constantly to help our clients execute projects effectively and profitably – with an avoidance of litigation.
 But it is equally gratifying to recognize that our clients know, if litigation becomes necessary, we will aggressively and effectively pursue our clients’ interests in any forum in the country or the world.”

-He has prepared, litigated and resolved numerous complex extra work, delay and impact claims on domestic and international construction projects.
+Pat has prepared, litigated and resolved numerous complex extra work, delay and impact claims on domestic and international construction projects.
 He also has advised and presented defenses against subcontractor claims and against defective work and delay claims asserted by owners and others.
-Notably, Mr. Greene successfully presented the seminal Construction Lien Law case before the New Jersey Supreme Court, and tried one of the largest, most complex cases in the history of the United States General Services Board of Contract Appeals (GSBCA).
-As a result of representing numerous federal contractors, Mr. Greene is especially knowledgeable regarding the Federal Acquisition Regulation (FAR).
+Notably, Pat successfully presented the seminal Construction Lien Law case before the New Jersey Supreme Court, and tried one of the largest, most complex cases in the history of the United States General Services Board of Contract Appeals (GSBCA).
+As a result of representing numerous federal contractors, Pat is especially knowledgeable regarding the Federal Acquisition Regulation (FAR).

-A significant aspect of Mr. Greene’s practice involves advising construction and non-construction clients regarding allegations under the False Claims Act and defending against such claims in multiple jurisdictions.
-Mr. Greene has defended construction contractors, medical service providers and product suppliers/installers against False Claims Act allegations asserted by U.S. Attorney’s offices, the U.S. Department of Justice and Qui Tam relators throughout the United States and has represented contractors in related debarment and suspension administrative proceedings.
-Mr. Greene’s cases have included the representation of insureds through specialized insurance programs that provide for the defense of false claims actions.
+A significant aspect of Pat’s practice involves advising construction and non-construction clients regarding allegations under the False Claims Act and defending against such claims in multiple jurisdictions.
+Pat has defended construction contractors, medical service providers and product suppliers/installers against False Claims Act allegations asserted by U.S. Attorney’s offices, the U.S. Department of Justice and Qui Tam relators throughout the United States and has represented contractors in related debarment and suspension administrative proceedings.
+Pat’s cases have included the representation of insureds through specialized insurance programs that provide for the defense of false claims actions.

-Drawing upon his extensive experience in representing government contractors in day-to-day performance issues, claims presentation and litigation and False Claims Act proceedings, Mr. Greene advises and helps clients implement compliance programs, contracting procedures and cost- recovery systems that allow contractors to perform their contracts in a compliant, yet profitable, manner.
+Drawing upon his extensive experience in representing government contractors in day-to-day performance issues, claims presentation and litigation and False Claims Act proceedings, Pat advises and helps clients implement compliance programs, contracting procedures and cost- recovery systems that allow contractors to perform their contracts in a compliant, yet profitable, manner.

-Mr. Greene has presented numerous seminars involving construction litigation, False Claims Act Defense and Government contracting and published numerous articles, including: “Stimulus Funds,” Building & Construction Northeast, Fall 2009; “The New Stakes in Doing Business with the Federal Government,” Construct!, Summer 2007; and “Defending a Civil False Claims Act Case: Practical Considerations,” American Bar Association (ABA) Forum on the Construction Industry, September 2007.
+Pat has presented numerous seminars involving construction litigation, False Claims Act Defense and Government contracting and published numerous articles, including: “Stimulus Funds,” Building & Construction Northeast, Fall 2009; “The New Stakes in Doing Business with the Federal Government,” Construct!, Summer 2007; and “Defending a Civil False Claims Act Case: Practical Considerations,” American Bar Association (ABA) Forum on the Construction Industry, September 2007.
 He is also one of the editors of Construction Accounting – A Guide for Attorneys and Other Professionals, American Bar Association, 2010.
-A representative list of Mr. Greene’s articles and presentations can be found here.
+A representative list of Pat’s articles and presentations can be found here.

-Mr. Greene has been recognized as a leading construction lawyer by Best Lawyers in America, The International Who’s Who of Construction Lawyers, and New Jersey and New York Super Lawyers.
+Pat has been recognized as a leading construction lawyer by Best Lawyers, The International Who’s Who of Construction Lawyers, and New Jersey and New York Super Lawyers.
 He is the immediate past co-chairman of the Construction Litigation Committee of the Litigation Section of the American Bar Association and past co-chairman of the New Jersey State Bar Association Construction and Public Contract Law Section.

 State of New Jersey